Accelerating vaccine development and introduction

 We dare to envision a world where no one dies for want of a vaccine.
 But vaccines don’t exist for many diseases, and market forces alone are not always enough to drive their development.

-PATH is committed to reaching every community and every child with lifesaving vaccines and immunization technologies.
+PATH accelerates the development and delivery of lifesaving vaccines, as well as the creation of technologies that get vaccines safely to the people who need them.
 Thanks to a collaborative and integrated approach, we have succeeded in reaching billions of people.
 But too many children still go unvaccinated, and emerging diseases require new efforts.
 Our work is far from done.

 The Center for Vaccine Innovation and Access